 It is well known that in a bipartite graph, the next-nearest neighbors of one of the two sublattices only reside within that sublattice.
 Therefore, if one would construct a bipartite graph for a given lattice in such a way that the given lattice arises from taking next-nearest neighbors in the bipartite graph, one would naturally define a \emph{second sublattice} which can be viewed as the superpartner to the given lattice.

 The last piece of the algorithm is to show how exactly one can define a bipartite graph in such a way for a given lattice.
-This construction is at the heart of the lattice construction algorithm and relies on the observation that locally, a $z$-coordinated site of one sublattice in the bipartite graph results in a fully-connected plaquette (or clique in graph language) with $z$ vertices in the other sublattice upon squaring. c.f.
+This construction is at the heart of the lattice construction algorithm and relies on the observation that locally, a $z$-coordinated site of one sublattice in the bipartite graph results in a fully connected plaquette (or clique in graph language) with $z$ vertices in the other sublattice upon squaring. c.f.
 Fig.~\ref{fig:lattice-construction-plaquettes}.
-Therefore, to go the other way, we propose to replace all $z$ cliques by $z$-coordinated sites, constituting the new sublattice and thus producing the bipartite graph.
+Therefore, to go the other way, we propose to replace all $z$ cliques with $z$-coordinated sites, constituting the new sublattice and thus producing the bipartite graph.

 For practical applications, note that every $z$ clique contains cliques of order $z-1$.
 One therefore needs to mandate that the algorithm should start by replacing maximal plaquettes in descending order of their size.
 This will guarantee that one replaces a minimal amount of plaquettes.
 It is further known from computer science that finding all maximal cliques in a graph is generally an NP-hard problem.
-However, in a physics situation the graphs one usually has to deal with are lattices whose unit cells have a rather finite number of elements which in turn puts an upper limit on how large cliques can become and thereby greatly alleviates the problem of clique identification.
+However, in a physics situation, the graphs one usually has to deal with are lattices whose unit cells have a rather finite number of elements which in turn puts an upper limit on how large cliques can become and thereby greatly alleviates the problem of clique identification.

 Note also, that the replacement of plaquettes can only guarantee the connectivity of the graph, but not its labels.
 In a physical situation, hopping (or interaction) strengths would appear as labels in the adjacency matrix, which further complicates the calculation of the labels within the bipartite graph.
-However, in all cases \eqref{eq:graph_edge_weights_squaring_Appendix} should be fulfilled.